-- Properties in this brochure have been carefully chosen and are considered to offer suitable accommodation for the cost shown.
+- Properties have been carefully chosen and are considered to offer suitable accommodation for the cost shown.
 In the case of EU countries, the star rating shown is that of the relevant national tourist authority but, as other countries apply widely varying criteria, we have featured our own 'official ratings' to help you choose from the various properties on offer and to compare from one country to another.
 To avoid confusion, many properties featured are described as hotels as, in our view, terms such as Pension, Haus, Gasthof and the like do not always reflect the quality of the properties and are usually an official grading for tax purposes.

 - Annexe accommodation may be part of the main hotel or in a separate building, which is guaranteed to be within walking distance.
 It should be borne in mind that chalet/annexe accommodation, though it may give access to facilities at the property through which it is sold, may not offer rooms to the same star level as the associated property where your main meal may be provided.
 This is reflected in the cost reduction.

 - Prices are based on accommodation in standard twin/double-bedded rooms unless otherwise stated.